tecracer-chef/vmware-tools/CONTRIBUTING.md

 Steps
 -----

-Thanks for your interest in gelsinger!
+Thanks for your interest in contributing!
 If you'd like to help out please:

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)